 We recommend booking as early as possible, because spaces fill up fast.
 Testing runs from July to October, and you can book up to 90 days in advance.

-There are around 150 test centres, so hopefully there’s one close to you.
+There are around 150 test centres in the UK, so hopefully there’s one close to you.
 Book early to get a spot in your preferred test centre.
 Avoiding a long journey to your test reduces the risk of being late and missing your appointment, resulting in expensive re-booking or missing out on your chosen courses this year.

-Rebooking is an important consideration: unexpected circumstances such as family emergencies may need you to change your exam date.
-If you took an appointment at the end of the testing period, it’s highly unlikely that any places will be left.
+Re-booking is an important consideration: unexpected circumstances such as family emergencies may cause you to change your exam date.
+If you took an appointment at the end of the testing period, it’s highly unlikely that any places will be left for a second try.

 If you’re reading this well in advance of applying for medicine, and have the available funds, consider taking the UKCAT a year early as a mock exam.
 The experience will help you prepare and know exactly what to expect in the year of your application.
-To get the most out of this, try to prepare for it as if it were the real thing.
+To get the most out of a mock test, prepare for it as if it were the real thing.

 You can take the UKCAT once per year.

-In addition to these free tips, we offer a popular UKCAT online course providing practice questions, mock exams, all with question timing and performance feedback.
+In addition to these free tips, we offer a popular UKCAT online course providing practice questions and mock exams, all with question timing and performance feedback.